homurachan/SIRM_RELION/README.md

 Installation is the same as conventional RELION.

+# Update 05/30/2024
+Upload the English version of the usage: SIRM_usage_English.pdf

 # Update 02/10/2024
 Upload Validation and Mask-Picking scripts.
 These scripts must be used together with the SIRM v1.1 (relion-3.1.2_SIRM_v1p1.zip).